gradynn/ecs150-p1/REPORT.md

 ```
 enum error cd_pwd(struct Command* command_head);
 ```
-+ THis function handles all directory traversal commands.
++ This function handles all directory traversal commands.
 It recieves a pointer to the head of the `Command` linked list.
 It checks the first argument of each command to see if it is a directory traversal command.
 If it is, it executes the comand from the main process before the program has a chance to fork to a new process.
 It returns an error representing the success or failure of the function.

 ### Helper Functions
 ```